George Layne

-George Langford Layne (born October 9, 1978) is an American former professional football fullback in the National Football League (NFL).
-He was selected by the Kansas City Chiefs in the fourth round of the 2001 NFL draft after playing college football for TCU.
+George Langford Layne (born October 9, 1978) is an American former professional football player who was a fullback in the National Football League (NFL).
+He was selected by the Kansas City Chiefs in the fourth round of the 2001 NFL draft after playing college football for the TCU Horned Frogs.
 He played for the Atlanta Falcons and San Diego Chargers.